void-linux/void-docs/src/installation/guides/arm-devices/index.md

 on such devices can be done in several ways:

-- [Pre-built images](#pre-built-images): images that can be flashed directly onto an SD card or other storage medium, but give you a limited partition layout and require manual expansion if you wish to increase the partitions;
+- [Pre-built images](#pre-built-images): images that can be flashed directly onto an SD card or other storage medium, but which give you a limited partition layout, and require manual expansion if you wish to increase the size of the partitions;
 - [Tarball installation](#tarball-installation): PLATFORMFS and ROOTFS tarballs that can be extracted to a previously prepared partition scheme;
 - [Chroot installation](#chroot-installation): follows most of the steps outlined in [the chroot guide](../chroot.md).

-Since most of the commands on this guide will be run on external storage, it is important to run [sync(1)](https://man.voidlinux.org/sync.1) before removing the device.
+This guide also outlines [configuration steps](#configuration) that are mostly specific to such devices.

-Further [configuration steps](#configuration) that are mostly specific to such devices are also outlined.
+Since most of the commands in this guide will be run on external storage, it is important to run [sync(1)](https://man.voidlinux.org/sync.1) before removing the device.

 ## Installation